 What are automated vision systems?
 What capabilities do they have and should you consider investing in one?

 Automated vision systems, also known as machine vision systems, provide image-based inspection for a variety of industrial and manufacturing applications.
-A smart camera that has been calibrated to perform specific inspections automatically examines products as they flow down or adjusts a process in real time.
-2D and 3D cameras are now commonly used for automated inspection, robot guidance, quality control, product sorting, and much more.
+Machine vision systems typically involve a smart camera that has been calibrated to perform specific inspections automatically as products flow down a production line.
+2D and 3D cameras are now commonly used for automated inspection, along with robot guidance, product sorting, quality control and much more.

 Types of Automation Vision Systems

-There are ever-more applications for vision systems.
-The type of vision system most appropriate for your application will depend on several factors: what you’re trying to inspect, the specific properties of your process or products, the speed of inspection, and your budget, to name a few.
+There are thousands of applications for vision systems in manufacturing.
+The type of vision system most appropriate for your application will depend on several factors:

 Common types of inspections are listed below.
-There are achieved with either 1D, 2D, 3D or area/line scan cameras.
+These are achieved with either 1D, 2D, 3D or area/line scan cameras.

 - Defect inspection systems: Catch and resolve product, packaging, or surface defects in real time.
-Examples include: dent inspection, label placement verification, broken parts, broken seals, surface deformities, missing parts, etc.
+Examples may include: dent inspections, label placement verification, broken parts, broken seals, surface deformities, missing parts, etc.

 - Custom Packaging Inspection: Limit the false reject rate and meet the exact quality and standards needed for your product.
 Examples include: Inspecting for dents, defects, damage, holes and creases for plastics, metals or glass; Checking labels for wrinkles, position, skew, date codes; Examining molded features, missing caps, correct seals, crooked caps, etc.